SakSal-tech/trade-capture-system/docs/Step5-nonstandard-settlement.md

 - Open trade in UI, the settlement textarea should show the red banner if server or client detects non-standard text.
 - Type to remove the keyword; client banner should disappear immediately.
 Save and verify server detection clears too (if saved response returns null keyword).
 - Use the template insertion buttons to add a template that ends with a word (verify insertion-space prevents concatenation and detection still works).

----

-## Next steps (recommended)

-1. Add unit and integration tests in backend to assert controller envelope and header presence.
-2. Add an endpoint to expose server-side detection rules so the frontend can fetch them and avoid duplication.
-3. Add a small export endpoint for risk systems: `GET /api/trades/export/settlements?date=YYYY-MM-DD` including `nonStandardKeyword` and `fieldValue`.

----